lbwang95/spatioRouting/README.md

 candidate path=../data/candidate5_NYC.txt

+updatedEdges path=../data/update/update1.txt

 A complete statement is ./SRH ../data/network_NYC.txt ../data/qnNYC/qn5000 0.05 ../data/candidate5_NYC.txt

 The output of the screen contains the maximum value, execution time, and memory cost and a detailed load distribution recorded in load_[SHORT/IPM/BRSOR/SRH].txt, where each line contains the edge id, the time step, and the corresponding load.
+If the dynamic versions of algorithms are executed, there is an update time following the execution time.

 You may want to generate the candidate yourself by Statistic.